StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 for TCP connections using BSD Sockets, and its equivalent for other networking protocols and APIs.

-The goal is for application software to be able to write chunks of data large enough to be efficient, without writing too many of them too quickly.
+The goal is to define a cross-platform and cross-protocol mechanism that informs application software when it is a good time to generate new data, and when the application software might want to refrain from generating new data, enabling the application software to write chunks of data large enough to be efficient, without writing too many of them too quickly.
 This avoids the unfortunate situation where a delay-sensitive